Africa Action: Peace and Justice in Darfur and all Sudan

-The campaign under the banner JUST L.E.A.D not only calls for leadership from the U.S. government but also challenges all people to meet our collective responsibility as ordinary individuals to LEARN.
-EDUCATE. and ACT.
-DAILY. on the most important moral and solidarity question of our time.

 As part of this campaign Africa Action is working with other organizations to collect one million postcards urging President Obama to make peace and justice in Darfur and all Sudan a Day-One priority.

 Campaign to End HIV/AIDS in Africa

-Africa Action’s Campaign to End HIV/AIDS in Africa mobilizes U.S. activists to change the policies of our own government to help end the HIV/AIDS crisis in Africa.
+Africa Action’s Campaign to End HIV/AIDS in Africa mobilizes U.S. activists to change the policies of their own government to help end the HIV/AIDS crisis in Africa.
 According to Africa Action, the HIV/AIDS pandemic is the greatest global threat in the world today.
 Africa is ground zero of the crisis – home to nearly two-thirds of those living with HIV/AIDS worldwide.
 Africa’s HIV/AIDS crisis is the direct result of centuries of global injustice.
 Now, African efforts to defeat HIV/AIDS are hindered by insufficient resources and by U.S. and international policies that restrict access to essential treatment and comprehensive health care.